 PCA is subdivided in:

-ACA, MCA, and PCA harbor important perforating branches which supply vital structures such as the pituitary gland and its infundibular stalk, the optic chiasm, hypothalamus and thalamus, midbrain and basal ganglia.
+ACA, MCA, and PCA harbor important perforating branches that supply vital structures such as the pituitary gland and its infundibular stalk, the optic chiasm, hypothalamus and thalamus, midbrain and basal ganglia.

 The internal carotid arteries (ICAs) develop from the third aortic arches, the dorsal aortae, and a plexiform primordial vascular network near the developing fore- and mid-brain.
 The third aortic arches appear on day 28 as the first and second arch progressively involute.
 The proximal segment of ICA arises from the third aortic arch while the distal one emanates from the cranial prolongation of the dorsal aortae.